Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 If you’re short on time, 10-days is just enough to experience the best of the South Island.

-While some might recommend the North Island too, honestly you will probably feel rushed if you only have 10-days.
+While some might recommend the North Island too, honestly you will probably feel rushed if you have 10-days to see both New Zealand’s North and South Islands.

-10-days is just enough time to experience New Zealand’s South Island without feeling like it’s all a blur.
+10-days is just enough time to experience New Zealand’s South Island without feeling like you’re missing out.

 Here’s a quick snapshot of my suggested itinerary: